nwaywood/vim-talk/slides.md

 --

-- Macros can store an arbitary number of commands to be run in sequence
+- Macros can store an arbitary number of commands to be run in sequence ("paragraph")

     - Start recording macro: `q{register}`